 It is important to gently rotate and/or flex your arm to prevent your shoulder from becoming stiff.

-Avoid strenuous arm movements such as lifting heavy loads, playing golf or swimming until you have been seen in the device clinic for your first follow-up appointment after your procedure.
+Avoid strenuous arm movements such as lifting heavy loads, playing golf or swimming until you have been follow-up at the device clinic for your first appointment after your procedure.

 Are there activities I need to avoid?